It could be time to consider adjuvant therapy

 For additional Important Safety Information, including most serious side effects, click here.

-A study compared KADCYLA against Herceptin
+A study compared KADCYLA to Herceptin

 Who was in the study?